HMKnapp/spotify-ripper/README.md

 #### MacOS

-> Note that if you are using Big Sur, there will be an issue with libx264.
+> If you are using Big Sur, there will be an issue with libx264.
-Install libav in Big Sur use: `brew install libav --build-from-source`
+To install libav in Big Sur use: `brew install libav --build-from-source`

 ```
 # FLAC